-The Authority has so far licensed five privately owned companies to develope Free Zones in Uganda.
+The Authority has so far licensed nine privately owned companies to develop Free Zones in Uganda.
 More Applications have been received from potential investors and are currently under consideration by the Authority.

 In conclusion, the Free Zones concept is beneficial both for the Ugandan economy and for individual Ugandans.
-We, at the Uganda Free Zones Authority, are ready to work with the Ugandan business community and attract foreign direct investment for the development of the country.
+We, at the Uganda Free Zones Authority, are working with the Ugandan business community and attract foreign direct investment for the development of the country.

 UGANDA FREE ZONES AUTHORITY